riniculous/WeatherApp/README.md

 ## Dependencies

 - **Ruby on Rails**: The web framework used to build the application.
+- **Ruby on Rails**: The web framework used to build the application.
 - **Geocoder Gem**: Converts city and state into geographic coordinates.
+- **ZipCode Gem**: Converts city and state into geographic coordinates.
 - **OpenWeatherMap API**: Provides weather data.

 ---